-Editor’s Note: We’re excited to welcome sewing enthusiast and Bluprint team member Elaine Lipson to share her perspective on sewing with organic fabric.
+Editor’s Note: We’re excited to welcome sewing enthusiast and Craftsy team member Elaine Lipson to share her perspective on sewing with organic fabric.

 We’ve all come to enjoy having organic choices in just about every type of food, but organic fabric and clothing?
 If you’ve seen or heard about cotton and other fabrics labeled “organic,” you might find yourself wondering just what that means — and why it matters for something that’s worn, not eaten.